How to Spend 3 Days in Bogota: First Timer’s Itinerary

 Where to Stay in Bogota

-When it comes to choosing where to stay in Bogota, the city offers a diverse range of neighborhoods, each with its own unique vibe and attractions.
-Here are some of the most popular places to stay in Bogota.
+When it comes to choosing where to stay in Bogota, the city has everything from lively neighborhoods, historical charm, or a quieter retreat.
+Here’s a breakdown of some of the most popular areas to stay in Bogota:

 La Candelaria